-As I watched the impeachment proceedings, I heard politicians from both sides of the aisle call each other vile names and question the patriotism and intelligence of those on the other side of the aisle.
-I saw cherry picking of evidence and heard outrageous exaggerations of “facts.”
+As I watched the debate, I heard both candidates call each other names and question the patriotism and intelligence of their opponent.
+I saw cherry picking of statistics and heard outrageous exaggerations of “facts.”
 It reminded me of what my mom used to say way too often, “The world is going to hell in a hand basket.”

 For years I’ve been complaining about the loss of civil discourse, and for years my complaint has become more and more shrill.
 Is it hypocrisy that I can’t be civil as I bemoan the loss of civil discourse?

-But then I thought about Kirsten Myers-Blake 5th grade classroom that I visited a few weeks ago.
+But then I thought about Kirsten Myers-Blake 5th grade classroom that I have frequently visited.
 Those little kids were arguing with passion about their interpretations of a novel they were reading.
 One boy, voice still unchanged, said, “I respectfully disagree with you.
 The way I see it is….”
 And the little girl he was arguing with responded, “I hear what you are saying.
 You think … but I’m wondering if there’s another way to thinking about it.
 What if…?”

 Not one voice was raised.

 Just calm little voices politely agreeing and disagreeing.
 And was there passion in the air?
 Oh, yes, those kids were hotly engaged in the discussion.

 Perhaps many of us need to go back to 5th grade and learn to argue under the tutelage of Kirsten Myers-Blake.

 And perhaps those hotly contested Common Core State Standards got it right when argument was placed front and center.
 But what those Standards don’t state is what it takes to argue well and argue in order to build understanding.
 So what does it take?
 What does it take for Kirsten to mentor her kids so they know how to argue well?